Free Notebook Usage

 Resource Issues

 How to check resource usage?
-View resource monitoring in Notebook interface, use system commands to check CPU and memory, regularly check storage space usage.
+View resource monitoring in the Notebook interface, use system commands to check CPU and memory, and regularly check storage usage.

 How to manage storage space?
-Regularly clean unnecessary files, compress large datasets, use external storage services, promptly delete temporary files.
+Regularly clean unnecessary files, compress large datasets, use external storage services, and delete temporary files promptly.

 Functional Issues

 How to install additional packages?
-Use pip to install Python packages, use conda to install scientific computing packages, check package compatibility, note storage space limitations.
+Use pip to install Python packages, use conda for scientific computing packages, check package compatibility, and be aware of storage limits.

-How to share Notebook?
-Set sharing permissions, generate sharing links, invite collaborators, control access permissions.
+How to share a Notebook?
+Set sharing permissions, generate a share link, invite collaborators, and control access.

 Limitation Issues

-Storage Space Limitations: Workspace maximum 10GB, single file cannot exceed 100MB, regularly clean and compress, consider upgrading to paid version.
+Storage Space Limitations: Workspace up to 50GB, single file cannot exceed 100MB.
+Clean and compress regularly, or consider upgrading to a paid version.

 Summary

-Free Notebook is a good choice to start AI learning.
-Through reasonable usage, you can Experience for Free (use Notebook without payment), Learn Basics (master basic programming and data processing skills), Project Practice (complete small AI projects), and Evaluate Needs (understand whether to upgrade to paid version).
+Free Notebook is a good way to get started with AI.
+With reasonable use, you can Experience for Free (use Notebook without paying), Learn the Basics (master basic programming and data processing), Practice on Projects (complete small AI projects), and Evaluate Your Needs (decide whether to upgrade to a paid version).

-Remember, although the free version has limitations, it’s completely sufficient for learning and simple projects.
-Plan reasonably, optimize usage, and you can fully utilize free resources!
+Remember: the free tier has limits, but it is fully sufficient for learning and simple projects.
+Plan well, optimize usage, and you can make the most of the free resources!